aecyia/Sakura/README.md

   - Manual edits through a digital art software, and not through scripted / batch actions
     - As a result, some visuals may appear as their default image.
 Please report any issues [here](https://github.com/aecyia/Sakura/issues) ♡

+## Terms of Usage

+Uploading terms:
+- Do not upload to the Sims 3 Exchange.

+General terms:
+- Please give credit with a link when using my work.
+- Ask me first before modifying/using.
+- Let me know if you use my work.

 ## ♡

 - Aesthetic -- Pink > Blue > Purple > Green